kakubin/aws-activejob-sqs-ruby/README.md

 To use the non-blocking (async) adapter, set `active_job.queue_adapter` to `:sqs_async`.
 If you have a lot of jobs to queue or you need to avoid the extra latency from an SQS call in your request then consider using the async adapter.
+When using the Async adapter, you may want to configure a `async_queue_error_handler` to handle errors that may occur when queuing jobs.

 ```ruby
 # config/environments/production.rb